Skip to main content

 note

-Installation and operation of the MCP server (standalone application, reverse proxy, IdentityServer integration) are described in the Installation section.
+Installation and operation of the MCP server (standalone application, reverse proxy, IdentityServer integration) are described under MCP Server.